-His solo engagements include concerts with the George Enescu Philharmonic Orchestra (Bucharest), the Washington Sinfonietta (D.C.), the Shenandoah Conservatory Symphony Orchestra (Winchester, VA), the Symphonic Winds (SOSU), and the Pitesti Philharmonic Orchestra (Pitesti).
+His engagements with orchestras include concerts with the George Enescu Philharmonic Orchestra (Bucharest), the Pitesti Philharmonic Orchestra (Pitesti), the Washington Sinfonietta (Washington D.C.), the Shenandoah Conservatory Symphony Orchestra (Winchester, VA), and the Symphonic Winds (SOSU).

-As an active chamber musician, Catalin participated in international music festivals such as International Keyboard Institute and Festival (NYC), Interharmony International Music Festival (Germany), and International Summer Academy Prague-Wien-Budapest (Austria).
+As a performer Catalin participated in renowned international music festivals such as the International Keyboard Institute and Festival (NYC), the Interharmony International Music Festival (Germany), and the International Summer Academy Prague-Wien-Budapest (Austria).

 A native of Bucharest, Romania, Catalin holds degrees from Shenandoah University (D.M.A.), Mannes School of Music (M.M.), and the Romanian National University of Music in Bucharest (M.M., B.M.).
 Currently Catalin serves on the music faculty at Southeastern Oklahoma State University.
 He is also the founder and the artistic director of the Texoma Piano Competition and the artistic director of the Musical Art Series at Southeastern Oklahoma State University.
 When he is not working, Catalin enjoys swimming, biking, camping, and hiking in the mountains.